126.96.36.199 Savings provisions for RA

 Exception: With effect from 1 July 2000, saved rates of RA do not apply where the maximum rate of FTB Part A of the recipient, or the recipient's partner, includes RA.

-Act reference: SSAct Schedule 1A clause 27 Rent assistance - boarders and lodgers (changes introduced on 13 June 1989)
+Act reference: SSAct Schedule 1A clause 28 RA - retirement village residents (changes introduced on 13 June 1989), Schedule 1A clause 63 RA (changes introduced on 20 March 1993)

-Act reference: SSAct Schedule 1A clause 28 Rent assistance - retirement village residents (changes introduced on 13 June 1989)
+Act reference: SSAct Schedule 1A clause 28 RA - retirement village residents (changes introduced on 13 June 1989)

 From 20 March 1993, a range of measures took effect to target RA more effectively and increase the adequacy of assistance.
 One of these measures was the introduction of a new structure of rent thresholds, according to family and marital circumstances.
 Any existing recipient who would have received less RA as a result of the March 1993 changes, retained the rate they were receiving at the time.